cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 devices, web sites, infrastructure systems, social media, internet of things analytics, and other sources usings real-time event processing engine [@www-azurestreamanalytics].
-Jobs are authored by ``specifying the input source of the streaming data, the output sink for the results of your job, and a data tranformation expressed in a SQL-like language.''
+Jobs are authored by

+> ``specifying the input source of the streaming data, the output sink
+> for the results of your job, and a data tranformation expressed in a
+> SQL-like language.''

 Some key capabilities and benefits include ease of use, scalability, reliability, repeatability, quick recovery, low cost, reference data use, user defined functions capability, and connectivity.
-Available documentation to get started with Azure Stream Analytics [@www-docs-microsoft].Azure Stream Analytics has a development project available on github [@www-github-azure].
+Available documentation to get started with Azure Stream Analytics [@www-docs-microsoft].
+Azure Stream Analytics has a development project available on github [@www-github-azure].

-# Floe -o-
+# Floe :o:

 |          |          |